A Capella Singing Group Workshop Series

 Yale University Library Digital Humanities Lab

 The Digital Humanities Laboratory (DHLab) at the Yale University Library supports cutting-edge research and teaching in the humanities.
-During the school year, Pathways students are invited to the DHLab for hands-on workshops that explore the leading questions and tools driving digital humanities research forward, from Tableau Public—free software for creating interactive data visualizations—to StoryMaps—a platform for publishing maps alongside text, images, and audio.
+During the summer, Pathways students are invited to the DHLab for hands-on workshops that explore the leading questions and tools driving ethical and engaging digital humanities research forward.